24/7 Emergency Hotline: When to Call for Help

 🚨 Don’t Delay Emergency Requests

-If a situation truly is an emergency, call immediately.
-However, non-emergency calls to the emergency hotline will result in a $100 charge.
+⚠ Important: Non-emergency calls to the emergency hotline will result in a $100 charge.

 🏢 Responsible Party: Who to Contact?